rombrew/phobia/doc/MotorIdentification.md

 To adjust the current sensors you will need a standard resistor.
 Choose a resistance value based on supply voltage to get large enough current.
-Values from 1 to 5 Ohm will fit.
+Values from 1 to 5 Ohm is fit.
 It would be nice to have 1% resistor tolerance.
 Connect the resistor to the terminal A and B then call the command.

 	# pm_standard_current <ohm>